rust-lang-nursery/rust-cookbook/src/web/url/parse.md

 [`Url`] struct.
 The input string may be malformed so this method returns `Result<Url, ParseError>`.

-Once the URL has been parsed, it can be used with all of the methods on the `Url` type.
+Once the URL has been parsed, it can be used with all of the methods in the `Url` type.

-The URL in this code parses successfully, but swapping it out for a malformed URL will print a message containing an explanation of what went wrong.

 ```rust
 # #[macro_use]